-- Reading Editorial, Blogs and Articles will improve reading speed and understanding of passage.
+- Reading Editorial, Blogs and Articles will improve reading speed and understanding of the passage.

-- Monitor your time to attempt the CAT RC passage because time management play important role in tracking VARC Section.
+- Monitor your time to attempt the CAT RC passage because time management plays an important role in tracking the VARC Section.

 Data Interpretation and Logical Reasoning

-Data Interpretation and logical reasoning is not only an important part of Cat Exam but also this is most difficult part of cat preparation.
-This is the most time consuming section.
-CAT has detached the LR & DI from their respective parent section of Quant and and verbal. this section require higher focus on logical reasoning preparation.
+Data Interpretation and Logical reasoning is not only an important part of Cat Exam but also this is the most difficult part of cat preparation.
+This is the most time-consuming section.
+CAT has detached the LR & DI from their respective parent section of Quant and verbal. this section require a higher focus on logical reasoning preparation.

-- Solve as much statics you can for preparation of this section.
+- Solve as much statics you can for the preparation of this section.

-- Logical reasoning can be commanded with practice of lots of asked questions in CAT Exam.
+- Logical reasoning can be commanded with the practice of lots of asked questions in CAT Exam.

 - Get updated CAT logical reasoning preparation material of the best coaching.